 Kenner, LA.
 70062

 At First Baptist Church of Kenner, we believe Jesus clearly spelled out our mission, purpose, and vision when He gave the Great Commission in Matthew 28:18-20.
 Therefore, our what we do, why we do it, and what we seek to be is summed up in the following statement:

-Rhyne Putman serves as the interim pastor at FBC Kenner.
+Rhyne Putman serves as Pastor of Preaching and Vision at FBC Kenner.